neelsbester/hitster/README.md

 ## How to Play

+### Traditional (Phone Scanning)
 1. Shuffle the printed cards (QR side up)
 2. Players take turns scanning a QR code with their phone
 3. The song plays on Spotify
 4. Player guesses the year (and optionally song/artist)
 5. Flip the card to reveal the answer
 6. Score points for correct guesses!

+### With Web Player (Recommended for Groups)
+1. Set up a tablet/phone with the web player connected to a speaker
+2. Shuffle the printed cards
+3. Players take turns drawing a card and holding it up to the scanner
+4. The song plays automatically on the speaker
+5. Player guesses the year
+6. Host taps "Reveal" to show the answer
+7. Score points!

 ## Card Dimensions